 Peace and Happiness

 Peace and Happiness.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 “Try to pose for yourself this task: not to think of a polar bear, and you will see that the cursed thing will come to mind every minute.”